In an effort to cut through some of the hype about gun cleaning products, the following information is presented for your enlightenment and enjoyment.

 Lubricants (Or sliding down the slippery slope of truth vs. fiction)

 It has also been suggested that I test lubricants, but after some thought and a discussion with a friend in the lubrication business I have decided not to do so.
 Every day some new "wonder lube" appears on the market (most with ever increasing prices) and folks spend vast sums and run to it with expectations of fame and fortune and better shooting.
 In addition, there are frequently conflicting "specs" given as to the temperature range of the products.
 I have yet to find a gun lube company that openly publishes the full battery of ASTM lubrication tests and temperature data.
 In reality "laboratory" tests have little relationship to real world use on firearms as the loading and shear forces are not like automotive or aircraft engines, and in fact most modern lubricants could probably be considered overkill in firearms.
 There is a test of gun oils on the Internet that involved a rotating shaft and a lubricated, load bearing piece that rubbed against the shaft until things seized up.
 Interestingly, a very popular and widely recommended firearm lubricant was among the poorest performers in this test.
-And, of course, every manufacturer who has had someone in the military use their products claims "used by the military" as if to imply the product is a standard stocked and issued item.
-To be blunt, I've been shooting for over 65 years and I have never had, no have I encountered a failure of a firearm that could in any way be attributed to the lubricant used.
+To be blunt, I've been shooting for over 65 years and I have never had, nor have I encountered a failure of a firearm that could in any way be attributed to the lubricant used.

 As with many gun cleaners, the majority of lubricants offered for gun use are repackaged commercial products--with most simply being various synthetic lubricants with anti-wear additives originally designed for other applications like the food industry.
 I know for a fact that one popular gun oil is simply repackaged Castrol synthetic motor oil--their 5W20 grade I believe--at $7.95 for 2 ounces.
 In my opinion, the sole advantage to the commercially packaged stuff is the convenience factor.
 You get the product in an easy to use, small container rather than a quart bottle and that can be worth while.
 Some lubricants may be a little better than others for some specific critical tasks but when it comes to use on firearms there is, in fact, very little meaningful difference between the plethora of "gun oils."